sbaldrich/notes/dev/microservices.md

 You should use CQRS.
 Basically you must define the queries you want to support and have a view database that is in charge of providing these queries.
 It is subscribed to the relevant events and changes according to them.

+#### Microservices Chassis

+There are some **cross-cutting concerns**:

+* External configuration
+  * Network locations of external services, credentials, etc.
+  * Different for different environments.
+  * Static vs. dynamically configurable vs configuration service
+* Logging
+* Service Discovery
+* Circuit breaker
+  * Declarative execution of methods using CB
+* Health checks
+  * Health check URL, e.g. GET / health
+  * Extensible to support application component status
+* Metrics
+  * *e.g.,* GET / *codahalemetrics*
+  * Reporting to metrics collection service

+On a monolithic application this only has to be done **once**, how to do it on a *Microservice-oriented* architecture?

+* **Spring Boot + Spring Cloud**
+* Dropwizard

 ### References
 * [The Art of Scalability - Abbott, Fischer](http://www.amazon.com/The-Art-Scalability-Architecture-Organizations/dp/0137030428)